How to Detect Basement Drainage Problems

 Step 1: Identify Moisture Patterns Inside the Basement

-The first step in detecting a drainage problem is identifying patterns in how moisture appears inside your basement.
-Drainage-related issues rarely occur randomly.
-They follow consistent patterns based on water movement around the foundation.
+The first step is to identify how moisture appears inside your basement.
+Drainage-related issues rarely occur randomly; they usually follow repeatable paths based on water movement around the foundation.

 Look for Recurring Wet Areas